ppuckdee/DSC232R-Beehive-Sound-Health-Monitoring/README.md

 The PCA + Logistic Regression model shows that dimensionality reduction can make the dataset smaller while still allowing us to classify bee colony health.

-However, PCA does not know which features are most useful for the health labels, so it may remove some important information.
-To improve this model, we could test more PCA component values and try other classifiers after PCA.
+To improve this model, we could test different numbers of PCA components and compare Logistic Regression with other models.

-### Improvements

-**Try different PCA component values** to find the best balance between reducing features and keeping accuracy.

-**Compare PCA results to the full feature set** to see whether dimensionality reduction helped or hurt performance.

 ### Speedup Analysis